 - having poor blood flow and chest pain (angina)

 - smoking cigarettes

 - experiencing fluctuations in blood pressure

-- having an ill-fitting artificial limb
+- having an ill-fitting artificial limb or prosthetic leg covers

 - becoming exposed to the cold